Trying to write Korean names in English seems simple—until you look closer

 Watching the Olympics reminded me of a seemingly simple language problem.
-It’s one that is much more complex upon closer inspection.
-One of the first things we learn when learning a new language is how to introduce ourselves.
-That may seem pretty straightforward, but even giving your name can be tricky.
-Deciding how to write your name in English isn’t nearly as simple as it appears.
+But upon closer inspection it becomes much more complex.
+One of the first things we learn when studying a new language is how to introduce ourselves.
+That may seem pretty basic, but even giving your name can be tricky.
+Deciding how to write Korean names in English is even trickier.

 Let me preface this post by stating my objection to Koreans adopting English names.
 This is a popular practice.
 Proponents claim it helps speakers feel more “connected” to the language.
 Additionally, those unfamiliar with Korean names may find them hard to pronounce.
 I disagree.

-When I first came to Korea, I’ll admit that Korean names were difficult to pronounce and remember.
-But to be completely honest, I’m pretty lousy at remembering English names too.
-Like most things, with a little practice, learning to pronounce Korean names isn’t so bad.
-Despite being new, I soon identified two problems with Koreans choosing English names.
+When I first came to Korea, I admit that Korean names were difficult to pronounce and remember.
+But to be completely honest, I’m pretty lousy at remembering English names, too.
+Like most things, learning to pronounce Korean names isn’t so bad with a bit of practice.
+Despite being new to Korea, I soon identified two problems with Koreans choosing English names.

 Hi, I’m Rambo.
 Nice to meet you!

 First, especially when teaching kids, people choose ridiculous names.
-I’ve had kids who want to be called “Superman”, “Tiger” and “Choco”.
-Your class roster can very quickly get out of control once everyone tries to outdo each other.
+I’ve had kids who want to be called “Superman”, “Tiger”, and “Choco”.
+Your class roster can soon get out of control once everyone tries to outdo each other.
 But this behavior isn’t confined to children.

 Yoboseyo, hoksi, * * * -ga geo-gi it-na-yo?

-One day, I called an adult student’s house to confirm plans with him.
-Keep in mind, this was when home phones were still a thing (we’re talking the mid-90s).
+I called an adult student’s house to confirm plans with him one day.
+Remember, this was when home phones were still a thing (we’re talking about the mid-90s).
 On this occasion, my student didn’t answer.
 His wife did.

 I knew a bit of Korean.
-I knew that on the phone, hello was, “Yeoboseyo.”
-I knew that to ask for a person you could use the phrase, “혹시 * * * 가 거기 있나요 (By chance, is so-and-so there)?”
+On the phone, hello is “Yeoboseyo.”
+I knew that to ask for a person, you could use the phrase, “혹시 * * * 가 거기 있나요 (By chance, is so-and-so there)?”
 There was only one minor problem.
 I didn’t know this student’s Korean name.

-I only knew him as Frank.
+To me, he was only Frank.
 That was his name on the attendance roster.
 That’s how I referred to him in class.
 I had no choice but to ask his wife, “혹시 프랭크가 거기 있나요?”
 Of course, she knew who I was referring to, but I felt like an idiot.
 We lost touch shortly after that, but to this day, I still don’t know Frank’s Korean name.

 Hello, class!
 My name is Dean Comeau, but please call me Mr. Comeau

 Once I started teaching at my university, I only used my student’s Korean names.
 But I often had 40 students per class.
 It wasn’t unusual to have five or more classes per semester.
-It was next to impossible to remember +150 names.
-So I’d get my students to make nameplates (a piece of paper folded into a triangle).
-This helped to call on them by name in class.
+It was next to impossible to remember 150+ names.
+So I’d get my students to make nameplates (a piece of paper folded into a triangle they placed on their desks).
+This helped me call on them by name in class.
 They also helped in elective classes, consisting of students from various departments.
 In these classes, they helped students learn their classmates’ names.

-In the first class of every semester, the first thing I did was get the students to make these nameplates.
-But after the first semester of doing this, I realized some guidance was needed.
-My issue was not so much with spelling but with the use of capital letters—or the lack thereof.
+In the first class of every semester, I had the students make these nameplates.
+After my first semester, I realized they needed guidance on how to write Korean names in English.
+The issue was not so much with spelling but with the use of capital letters—or the lack thereof.

 In English, the use of capital letters is essential.
 You need to use them at the beginning of every sentence.
 The pronoun “I” is always capitalized.
 But there’s one other primary use for capital letters—proper nouns.
 Proper nouns are names of places—and people.
-Every semester I’d see students make their nameplates without capital letters—even after instructing them to do so.
+Every semester, I’d see students make their nameplates without capital letters.
+And that was even after instructing them to do so.

 Hi, my name’s Hong Gil-dong, I mean Gil-dong Hong

-Writing Korean names in English presents several challenges.
+Trying to write Korean names in English presents several challenges.
 The first being that unlike in English, Korean names begin with the family name.
-So immediately, one is faced with a choice.
+So immediately, you are faced with a choice.
 Do you write 홍길동 as Hong Gil-dong or Gil-dong Hong?

 To make this easy, I suggested a phrase my students could use when introducing themselves.
 “Hi, my name is Hong Gil-dong, but you can call me Gil-dong.”
 This avoided the need to switch family names and given names, but it also avoided any confusion.
-I’ve known Koreans who’ve gone by just their family name in English, i.e. people who go by ‘Choi’ (only ever used as a family name).
+I’ve known Koreans who’ve gone by just their family name in English, i.e. people who go by “Choi” (only ever used as a family name).
+This is not a great strategy given the relatively small number of Korean family names.

 This is an endless source of confusion for Korean EFL learners.
-First of all, there is always confusion about ‘first’ and ‘last name.’
+First of all, there is always confusion about “first” and “last” names.
 Ask any beginner/low-intermediate English speaker from Korea what their first name is.
 You’ll likely get answers like “Kim” or “Park” (two of the most common Korean surnames).

 Your first name doesn’t always appear first?
 Makes perfect sense!

 But even once we sort out this confusion, our troubles are not over.
-As teachers, we teach students to refer to people by their first names.
-This is a foreign concept for Koreans, except among people you know very well.
-Koreans still often use terms like “씨” with given names to be polite, even though it basically means Mr. or Ms.
+I taught students to refer to people by their first names.
+This is mainly a foreign concept for Koreans, except among close friends.
+Koreans still often use terms like “씨” with given names to be polite, which basically means Mr. or Ms.

-Perhaps that’s why Koreans tend to struggle with only using titles (Mr. / Mrs. / Ms. / Miss / Dr.) with family names.
-I routinely had students refer to me as ‘Mr. Dean’ or simply ‘Comeau.’
+This is perhaps why Koreans struggle with only using titles (Mr. / Mrs. / Ms. / Miss / Dr.) with family names.
+It was common for students to refer to me as “Mr. Dean” or “Comeau.”
 I would remind students that titles are only used with family names.
-I would explain that typically superiors might refer to subordinates using just their surname.
+I’d explain that a superior might refer to a subordinate by their surname.
 Like your boss shouting, “Johnson, where’s that report?”
 In most contexts, it’s considered quite rude.

-But that’s when we’d get into a discussion about their favorite soccer player.
-You know, players like Rooney, Gerrard, Messi, Ronaldo, Zidane.
-Or you’d have people, like my friend from university that didn’t go by his first name.
+Then you have people like my friend from university who didn’t go by his first name.
 Remember that phrase I suggested that my students use?
+He used it perfectly—sort of.

-This friend from university confused everyone in our dorm.
-He introduced himself on day one in the following way.
-“Hey, my name’s Mike, but you can call me Kirby.”
+This friend confused everyone in our dorm on the first day.
+He introduced himself by saying, “Hey, my name’s Mike, but you can call me Kirby.”

 What?
-My name’s Dean, but you can call me Walter?
+My name’s Dean, but you can call me Walter!
 WTF does that mean?
 It wasn’t like it was a common nickname—I’m Charles but you can call me Chuck.
-It wasn’t until several weeks later that we figured out this guy’s name was Mike Kirby.
+Several weeks later we learned his name was Mike Kirby.
 For whatever reason, people called him by his family name, and he went with it.
+He just neglected to tell us.

-Great stories, but I thought this post was about writing Korean names in English?
+Great stories, but I thought this post was about how to write Korean names in English

 Many non-standard spellings of family names better approximate Korean pronunciation than standard ones.
 My grandmother’s maiden name was Park.
 She was Scottish—not Korean.
 Bak, Pak, Bahk, and Pahk are all much closer to 박 than Park.
 Yi is much closer to 이 than Lee or Rhee.
 But there are too many rabbit holes to go down if I open up that can of worms.
 (Personal note—how many metaphors can I mix in one sentence?)